Electra Waggoner Biggs

 Both the Lockheed L-188 Electra turboprop, and the Buick Electra, were named after Biggs, the latter by her brother-in-law, Harlow H. Curtice, former president of Buick and later president of General Motors.

-Biography
+Early life

-Biggs was born on November 8, 1912 and was named after her aunt, Electra Waggoner, after whom the town of Electra, Texas is named.
+Biggs was born on November 8, 1912, and was named after her aunt, Electra Waggoner, after whom the town of Electra, Texas, is named.
 Her father, E. Paul Waggoner, was an heir to the Waggoner Ranch in Texas.
 Her mother Helen was a socialite.

 Biggs grew up in a privileged family and attended Miss Wright's Boarding School in Pennsylvania, where she discovered a love of art — later studying sculpture in New York and at the Sorbonne in Paris.
-Ultimately becoming well-known as a sculptor, a large collection of Biggs' works are featured at the Red River Valley Museum in Vernon, Texas.
+Ultimately becoming well known as a sculptor, a large collection of Biggs' works are featured at the Red River Valley Museum in Vernon, Texas.